 |1||University of Nebraska – Lincoln||Lincoln|

-Our 2020 ranking of the top animation school program in Nebraska.
+Our 2021 ranking -our tenth annual- of the top animation school program in Nebraska.
 For an explanation of the ranking criteria, click here.

 The school says the 48 credit hour BFA-EMA core “emphasizes experiential and project-based learning, through studio and laboratory experiences with close faculty mentoring.
 Students learn a foundational knowledge of storytelling, visual expression, technologies and computation, while gaining an understanding of the historical and ethnical context of emerging media arts.”
 Course highlights include Computation and Media Studio, Entrepreneurship, Expression Studio, Games, Play and Performance, Innovation Studio, Story Lab, and Visual Expression Studio.

 Students in the BFA-EMA will also complete a Capstone.
 During this yearlong experience, students will “develop a team, create, organize, prototype, and complete a fully realized work ready for distribution via appropriate media.”
 The project “will ensure that the student develops autonomy—through a project-based thesis, in which they imagine, pitch, budget, execute, and deliver a project, as an individual or group, meeting deadlines, demonstrating breadth and depth, interdisciplinary thinking, communication skills, professionalism, and mastery of emerging media arts.”